 Writing is hard.
-On the best of days, when the phone doesn’t ring and the dog doesn’t bark and your other jobs or school work or family obligations remain mercifully quiet, writing is still a challenge.
+On the best of days, when the phone doesn’t ring and the dog doesn’t bark and your other jobs or schoolwork or family obligations remain mercifully quiet, writing is still a challenge.
 And the truth is, most days aren’t going to be like that.

-These things happen.
+While this is a wildly unprecedented moment in history, these things happen.
 Whether it’s age-old anxieties (we’ll discuss that another time) family emergencies, paying work, self-imposed deadlines or whatever else, we sometimes have to find ways to write in uncomfortable situations.
 Here are just a few I’ve picked up over the years.

 Shut Down, Unplug, Turn Off, Lock Up